 Collect information from your caseworker and then communicate

 Many of us in today’s world are not good communicators.
 We take all the different means by which we can communicate for granted and resort to texts and Facebook messages instead of actual phone calls.
-I have had clients who have told me that emails are too time intensive for them to respond to.
-I never thought we would get to a point where typing a few sentences into a box was too time intensive, but here we are.
+I have had clients who have told me that emails are too time-intensive for them to respond to.
+I never thought we would get to a point where typing a few sentences into a box was too time-intensive, but here we are.

 Next, you should work with your CPS caseworker to learn what their schedule is.
-For example, if your caseworker is always in court for other cases on Wednesday mornings then you would be wise to not contact the caseworker at these times.
-Instead of trying in vain to get a hold of the caseworker or supervisor during times when they are not available you are better off trying to learn their schedule to have a better chance of success at reaching him or her.
+For example, if your caseworker is always in court for other cases on Wednesday mornings, then you would be wise not to contact the caseworker at these times.
+Instead of trying in vain to get a hold of the caseworker or supervisor during times when they are not available, you are better off trying to learn their schedule to have a better chance of success at reaching him or her.

 Many people do not leave voicemails when they reach the message on your cell phone.
 I have clients who will call me and then will not leave a message.
 It is helpful to leave a message when you do not know or recognize the phone number that has called you.
 I understand not leaving a voicemail on your mom’s cellphone because she probably has your name and number programmed into her phone.
 However, it is unlikely that your CPS caseworker does.
-A short message with your name, contact number and reason for calling will work just fine.
+A short message with your name, contact number, and reason for calling will work just fine.

 Keep track of every time you reach out to your caseworker and the result of that phone call.
-If he or she has not called, you back in weeks you can go to the judge in your next hearing and tell him or her about it with some certainty about dates/times.
-Even better, if you can reach your caseworker’s supervisor you may be able to convince him or her to assign your case to a different caseworker if you can show that yours has not been communicating with you.
+If he or she has not called you back in weeks, you can go to the judge in your next hearing and tell him or her about it with some certainty about dates/times.
+Even better, if you can reach your caseworker’s supervisor, you may be able to convince him or her to assign your case to a different caseworker if you can show that yours has not been communicating with you.

 Managing visitation sessions with your child during a CPS case

 You must be able to have an opportunity to visit with your child no longer than five days after CPS has removed your child from your home and gained a temporary managing conservatorship over him or her.
 The next step in this process is for CPS to work with you to develop a visitation schedule for you and your child.
-If CPS believes that you present a risk of harm to your child then your visitation may be restricted or eliminated altogether until you can show that you do not present a risk of harm to your child.
+If CPS believes that you present a risk of harm to your child, then your visitation may be restricted or eliminated until you can show that you do not present a risk of harm to your child.

 Determining whether your visitation will be supervised or unsupervised

-More about supervised visits will be posted in tomorrow’s blog post
+More about supervised visits will be posted in tomorrow’s blog post.

 If you have any questions about supervised visitation, please do not hesitate to contact the Law Office of Bryan Fagan.
-We will be writing more about this subject tomorrow, but if you have questions in the meantime please let us know.
+We will be writing more about this subject tomorrow, but if you have questions in the meantime, please let us know.
 Our licensed family law attorneys are available six days a week to meet with you to discuss your case and address your concerns.
-Our office works on behalf of people in our community just like you and we take a great deal of pride in being able to do so.
+Our office works on behalf of people in our community just like you, and we take a great deal of pride in being able to do so.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.